 You can choose to stay in a dormitory room in the main house, but to be honest, it would be a crime to get this far and not experience the award-winning sea cabins.
 Designed by Snorre Stinessen, the cabins hang over the edge of the water, giving you spectacular views of the sea and mountains.
 Some of the walls are all glass so you can admire the landscape and, if you’re lucky, maybe even the Northern Lights, from your own bed.

 Manshausen wouldn’t be the explorer’s house if it didn’t have adventures in stock.
-For sea lovers, there’s sea kayaking, snorkelling, fishing (cod, halibut, mackerel and pollock are the most common species) and scuba diving.
-On land there’s climbing, rappelling, caving, target shooting and hiking for all levels and difficulties.
-And finally, for those truly adventurous, there’s skiing on virgin ski trails that are only accessible by boat (you probably won’t see another skier all day long).
+For sea lovers, there’s sea kayaking, snorkeling, fishing (cod, halibut, mackerel, and pollock are the most common species), and scuba diving.
+On land, there’s climbing, rappelling, caving, target shooting, and hiking for all levels and difficulties.
+And finally, for those truly adventurous, there’s skiing on virgin ski trails only accessible by boat (you probably won’t see another skier all day long).